 Hire purchase contracts are probably as old as cars themselves.
-Most car dealerships offer them on the cars they sell, but you can also get a hire purchase contract separately from a broker and then choose a car from anywhere.
+Most car dealerships offer them on the cars they sell, but you can also get a hire purchase contract separately (you can) and then choose a car from anywhere.

 During the contract, you effectively ‘borrow’ the car from a dealership or lender for an extended period of time.
 Hire purchase terms can last up to five years, or as little as one year.
 A longer term means lower monthly repayments.
 The flip-side is that you’ll pay more in interest.

 You then make monthly payments to the dealership which count towards the cost of the car.
 These payments also cover any interest you're being charged.

 Because the car dealership owns the car while you pay for it, if you have trouble making repayments, your lender can take the car away to pay off your debt.
 You may also have to pay charges if you don’t follow your agreement’s terms and conditions.
 For example, you may have to pay a penalty if you miss a service.

 It's worthing noting that a hire purchase contract is a form of credit.
 The car dealer or lender will usually want to check your credit history (i.e. your credit report) to make sure you can afford the monthly repayments.